Simplify Healthcare Training with a Video Platform for CME Success

 This lack of engagement is a significant issue because it directly impacts how much you learn and retain.
 Wouldn't it be difficult to learn a complex medical procedure by just watching a video without the ability to ask follow-up questions or practice in real-time?
 It would, right?

-Because it's not the same as being in a live setting where you can interact with the instructor and peers.
-This disconnect often leads to decreased motivation and lower completion rates, making the training less effective overall.
+Because it's not the same as being in a live setting where you can interact with the instructor and peers, this disconnect often leads to decreased motivation and lower completion rates, making the training less effective overall.

 Traditional online training cannot also provide a personalized learning experience.
 Without interactive videos, quizzes, and assessments tailored to individual needs, learners miss the opportunity to focus on areas where they need the most improvement.